SayOnce - Voice Dictation Software SayOnce - Voice Dictation Software

 Verdict: Choose SayOnce if you dictate on Windows and want it offline and paid once.
 Stick with superwhisper if you are on Mac or want its deep custom Modes.

-Here is the side-by-side on the points people actually weigh.
+Here is the scorecard on the points people actually weigh, scored for the Windows buyer since that is who this review is for.
+I mark each row with the edge, not a fake number, and tally it at the end.
 Prices and specs are checked against each vendor. superWhisper facts come from its Windows page and the App Store listing accessed 2026-07-05, and SayOnce specs come from our product data.

-Custom AI modesYes, with per-app Super Mode and a 100+ languages claimNo, rules presets for prose and email
+Custom AI modesYes, per-app Super Mode and custom promptsNo; rules presets for prose, code, and emailsuperWhisper

 When is superWhisper still the better pick?